 10. Community Service-Learning courses: A number of courses in departments and programs across the Faculty of Arts offer community engagement as an option or requirement.
-Students in Community Service-Learning (CSL) courses take part in community-based experiences that link to course content.

-The CSL program offers its own CSL designated courses (see Course Listings) and a certificate (see Certificate in Community Engagement and Service-Learning).
+Students in Community Service-Learning (CSL) courses take part in community-based experiences that link to course to ursecond course course course its own CSL designated courses (see Course Listings) and a certificate (see Certificate in Community Engagement and Service-Learning).